-8. Small Vehicle Transfer Station (SVTS) is to be developed (in the future) which will incorporate a series of waste transfer bins / bunkers being placed for general and recoverable wastes.
+9. FUTURE Small Vehicle Transfer Station (SVTS) has yet to be developed formally.
+It will likely incorporate a series of waste transfer bins / bunkers being placed for general and recoverable wastes.
 Resource recovery drop offs for used gas cylinders, motor oils, batteries, paints, used tyres, fluorescent tubes (as examples) are likely to be made available.
-Tyres, metals etc will be taken to larger stockpiles in the Resource Recovery Areas of the site and waste materials to the Landfill Area
+Tyres, metals etc will be taken to larger stockpiles in the Resource Recovery Areas of the site and waste materials to the Landfill Area.

-There is also an Ancillary Site Operation which is entirely independent of the Glen Innes Waste Management Depot (and not directly run by GISC), as well as a separately purposed activity managed by GISC.
-Both operations have their own safety, environment & emergency management processes which sit separate to this PIRMP.
+There is an Ancillary Site Operation which is entirely independent of the Glen Innes Waste Facility (and not directly run by GISC).
+This operations has safety, environment & emergency management processes which sit separate to this PIRMP.